Implementation of Measurement Reduction for the Variational Quantum Eigensolver: Introduction

 An estimate of each term's expectation value $\langle P_{i} \rangle$ is found by averaging over $M_{i}$ repeated measurement outcomes $\{ s^{(i)}_{j} \}_{j=1,2,.., M_{i}}$ via \cite{peruzzo2014variational,mcclean2016theory,guerreschi2017practical}:

 where $s^{(i)}_{j} \in \{ -1,+1 \}$.
 The above expression is exact as the number of samples $M_{i} \rightarrow \infty$.

 A finite number of runs is used to estimate each $\langle P_{i} \rangle$ term and thus each outcome will belong to a distribution centred around the expectation value $\bra{\psi(\vec{\theta})} P_{i} \ket{\psi(\vec{\theta})}$ with standard deviation $\epsilon_{i}$.
 Each estimate $\bra{\psi(\vec{\theta})} P_{i} \ket{\psi(\vec{\theta})}$ is derived from sums of random variables with finite variance.
 Due to the central limit theorem, they must converge to a normal distribution~\cite{mcclean2016theory}.
 Because we will be comparing Hamiltonians with different numbers of terms, we will take a slightly different approach.
 We combine a single sample of all terms into a single-shot energy estimate $e_{j}=\sum_{i}c_{i}s_{j}^{(i)}$.
 The distribution of this estimate determines how many samples are required to achieve a given error on the mean.
-We do not assume normality but instead use bootstrapping to obtain confidence intervals.

 The optimal number of repetitions $M_{i}$ to achieve a certain precision $\epsilon$ is \cite{wecker2015progress, rubin2018application}: